 Students will be supported by formal lectures that cover practitioner-oriented methodologies.
 The mastery of specific consulting tools and techniques will be achieved through skill-based workshops led by experienced instructors.
 Students will learn to work with unstructured and incomplete information, to develop research and networks to support their enquiry, to work successfully in teams, and to present their findings and seek and receive constructive feedback in a range of settings.
 Students will also be encouraged to plan, reflect and modify their approaches to improve the outcomes of their efforts in managing their business project.

 On successful completion of this subject, students should be able to:

-- have experienced how the theory and practice of tertiary studies in commerce contribute to resolving real-world business issues;
+- Demonstrate how the theory and practice of tertiary studies in commerce contribute to resolving real-world business issues

-- research, analyse, evaluate and propose practical business options given the project constraints;
+- Research, analyse, evaluate and propose practical business options within project constraints

-- identify key strategic questions, assess options, communicate progress and check direction with both team members, academic mentors and the client organisation; and
+- Identify key strategic questions, assess options, communicate progress and check direction with both team members, academic mentors and the client organisation

 Successful completion of this subject will further develop the following skills:

 - Verbal and written communication skills through discussion and assigned tasks;